kisssadam/Static-HTML-file-browser-for-Dropbox/README.md

 Implementing these features can tike a while beacuse i'm studying.
 * -v --verbose command line arguments for verbose output
 * Make it possible to generate a report.html file that contains the entire output of the program
-* Add new command line arguments: --silet or --quiet to make no output (should work like: ./program > /dev/null)
+* Add new command line arguments: --silent or --quiet to make no output (should work like: ./program > /dev/null)
 * Make a linux service that runs in the background and scans the Public folder for changes.
-When it's content is changed it automatically regenerates index.html files.
+When it's content is changed it will automatically regenerate index.html files.
 * Make it possible to skip files in the public folder and this feature can be reached by using an other index file for htmls.
 For example: index.html contains every files, but index2.html contains only those files that are not on the blacklist.
 * Graphical user interfice in Qt or Java SE 7 to configure the program